Managing loans in QuickBooks Online involves accurately recording payments to reflect both principal and interest components.

 Viewing a Loan Payment on the Balance Sheet

-After making a loan payment, you’ll notice that on your balance, the fixed asset amount is the same.
+After making a loan payment, you’ll notice that the fixed asset amount is the same on your balance sheet.

 While the Long-Term Liability loan has decreased by the amount paid.

-Adding a Loan Payment to the Bank Register
+Recording a Loan Payment via the Bank Register

 Another way to add a payment to your loan would be as journal entries on the register.